What Crowra does

 - Crawl results for same-site pages when you start a crawl.

-- Extension settings, onboarding state, custom extractor rules, and local scan history stored in your browser.
+- Extension settings, onboarding state, custom extractor rules, local scan history, pinned re-check targets, and local reminder state stored in your browser.

 How information is used

-Crowra uses this information only to provide core extension features: page audits, link checks, optional same-site crawls, side-panel findings, report exports, local settings, and scan history.
+Crowra uses this information only to provide core extension features: page audits, link checks, optional same-site crawls, side-panel findings, deterministic AI / GEO readiness checks, content brief signals, report exports, local competitor or benchmark comparisons, local settings, and scan history, including local re-check reminders and browser notifications for pinned URLs when reminders are enabled.

 Storage

-Crowra stores settings, onboarding state, custom extractor rules, and scan history locally in the browser using Chrome storage.
+Crowra stores settings, onboarding state, custom extractor rules, scan history, pinned re-check targets, and reminder state in the browser using Chrome storage.

 Sharing